-The computer science world recently marked the centenary of the birth of Alan Turing (1912-1954), a man whose life and work have in many ways become central to the definition of the computer science community.
-Turing was recruited to the University of Manchester in 1948, having amassed considerable achievements in computability theory, wartime cryptanalysis and computer design at Cambridge, Bletchley Park and the National

-Physical Laboratory.
-Ahead of him lay equally significant work on the nature of artificial intelligence, investigations into the theory of biological form, and disgrace - which many hold responsible for his untimely death - at the hands of a society fundamentally out of line with his identity and beliefs.
+Alan Turing's story is also partly a local story.
+Turing came to the University of Manchester at the end of 1948, following a series of achievements in computability theory, wartime cryptanalysis and computer design at Cambridge, Bletchley Park and the National Physical Laboratory.
+Ahead of him lay equally significant work on the nature of machine intelligence, investigations into the theory of biological form, and disgrace - which many hold responsible for his untimely death - at the hands of a society fundamentally out of line with his identity and beliefs.